amino-os/Amino.Run/docs/design-docs/amino-run.md

 # Stubs

-Sapphire generates many `stub` classes.
+Amino.Run generates many `stub` classes.
 The following chart shows the relationship between these `stub` classes.
 We then uses the source code to explain how these `stubs` work together to process a remote method invocation.
 ![](../images/DCAP_StubStructure.png)

 ### `App_Stub`

-`App_Stub` contains `$__client` which is a reference to `SapphireClientPolicy`.
+`App_Stub` contains `$__client` which is a reference to `ClientPolicy`.
 Every method call on App object will be translated to an `onRPC` call on embedded `$__client`.

 ```java
 public final class UserManager_Stub extends sapphire.appexamples.minnietwitter.app.UserManager implements sapphire.common.AppObjectStub {